Last Updated: 2/6/23 | February 6th, 2023

 Gallery Hostel at a glance:

-This hostel has locations in three cities in Bulgaria (Sofia, Plovdiv, and Veliko Tarnovo), and they all follow the same principles: comfy beds, free breakfast, free dinner, free beer, free shots, a pool table, and free, fast Wi-Fi.
+This hostel has locations in two cities in Bulgaria (Sofia and Veliko Tarnovo), and they all follow the same principles: comfy beds, a pool table, and free, fast Wi-Fi.
 I honestly haven’t ever seen a hostel offer so much free stuff to travelers.

 Hostel Mostel at a glance:

-Beds from 7 EUR, privates from 26 EUR.
+Beds from 8 EUR, private rooms from 25 EUR.

 I came here on the strength of a friend’s glowing recommendation.
 What I liked about this hostel was that on the one hand, there’s a strong focus on taking full advantage of Krakow’s lively nightlife.